Pollution

 These take hourly readings of a range of air pollutants including nitrogen oxides, particulates and ozone.

-There are 26 diffusion tube monitoring sites across the borough; the tubes are tested in a laboratory each month, to provide NO2 concentrations.
+In December 2022, there were 26 diffusion tube monitoring sites across the borough; the tubes are tested in a laboratory each month, to provide NOconcentrations.

 Air Quality Annual Status Reports (ASR)